luiscruz/course_sustainableSE/2024/p1_measuring_software/g3_energy_consumption_ides.md

 9. Clear cache
 10. Close IDE/Editor

 The experiments are repeated 30 times to reduce overall flakiness using Ranorex automation software.
-- Shuffling!!
-    - Random - talk about how this is done?
-        - Set up some random number generator to dictate order?
-        - Shuffle a list where each item represents if it is Intellij or Eclipse (or VSCode)
-- Repeated 30 times _each_ (for Intellij, Eclipse and VSCode + Docker)
+The order of the executed tests was randomized by using a random number generator and ordering the tests with our automation software accordingly.

 The total consumed energy will be measured as follows: